componentjs/component2jspm/readme.md

 ### FAQ

 ##### Do I need to change my code?
-If you don't have nameclashes in your application and don't use some fancy lookup paths (`paths` property in your __component.json__) it should work without touching the app code.
+If you don't have nameclashes in your application and don't use some fancy [lookup paths](https://github.com/componentjs/spec/blob/master/component.json/specifications.md#paths) in your __component.json__, it should work without touching the app code.

 You can check if you have some name clashes by running `component2jspm`.
 It will tell you your clashes at the beginning.